 The reference (OGRSpatialReferenceH) we are passing seems to be ok, but the returning layer (OGRLayerH) is missing the towgs84 part in his srs.

 This seems to be intentional of ogr because OGR_DS_CreateLayer calls morphToESRI() for the srs (line 568 in gdal/ogr/ogrsf_frmts/shape/ogrshapedatasource.cpp). morphToESRI() removes the towgs84 parameter.

 This does not happen, if I export a postgis layer as shapefile or an existing shapefile.
 But this is done in different way by the QgsVectorFileWriter::writeAsShapefile(). qgsvectorfilewriter.cpp says at line 397, that it doesn't strip the towgs84 parameter.

 Would it be possible, to use the QgsVectorFileWriter in the createEmptyDataSource method?
 According to comment qgsvectorfilewriter.cpp we are already broken with relying on ESRI style prj-files.

-#2 Updated by cmoe - almost 10 years ago
+#2 Updated by cmoe - about 14 years ago

 I understand the follwing now: If we do writeAsShapefile() ogr responds also with a wrong prj file.